Did you know that there are more than 150 life and health insurance companies in Canada?

-Of course, their insurance company branch is relatively new, but it’s clear the group is investing resources into it.
+Of course, their life insurance company branch is relatively new, but it’s clear the group is investing resources into it.
 And with the acquisition of AIG, BMO has become the second-largest bank offering life insurance products in Canada.

 - Five term life insurance lengths available

 BMO Insurance offers more term lengths than many Canadian insurers, making it easier for you to find the coverage that addresses your specific needs or concerns.

 - Option to convert into multiple types of permanent life insurance products

 BMO Insurance lets your convert your term life insurance policy into a permanent life insurance policy without a medical test.
 What’s more, it gives you plenty of permanent products to choose from, which can be a huge advantage for some people.